Litigation by unfair surprise is out, at least for US patent PTAB cases — for European patent oppositions, not so much.

-In my opinion, part of the “Alice” patent problem is that few true impartial (i.e. neutral) judges have really been involved yet.
+In my opinion, part of the “Alice”, 35 USC 101 patent eligibility problem is that few true impartial (i.e. neutral or objective) judges have really been involved yet.

 Both the USPTO and Federal judges have at least a subconscious incentive to get complex patents off of their respective desks with a minimum of time and effort.
 Why fill your head with complex matters — just say the patent is “abstract”, and the problem is gone.
 Instant relief!
 So perhaps there is an inherent conflict of interest built into the legal system in this regard.

-So, as the Supreme Court itself warned, Alice will continue to swallow up more and more patent law until it finally reaches an opposing force.
-Given our legal system, this opposing force may have to be formed by group of middle to large sized companies.
-Here, any company that doesn’t depend on either advertising, copyrights, or non-innovative technology might be a potential candidate for such a group.
+So, as the Supreme Court itself warned, “Alice” will continue to swallow up more and more patent law.
+At least until it finally reaches an opposing force.
+Given our legal system, what might this opposing force be?

 To answer questions, the Oracle at Delphi inhaled vapors, fell into a trance, and then spoke in riddles.
 These were then interpreted by various priests.
 In much the same way, SCOTUS (hopefully without the aid of vapors) has given us some confusing and inconsistent rulings, such as the CLS Bank v.
 Alice Corporationdecision, that in essence are riddles that must be interpreted by various priests (e.g. lower courts, the USPTO).